HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 ### Deliverable column

 This option involves creating a single select "deliverable" column in the GitHub projects, with values for each 30k deliverable, and then selecting the corresponding "deliverable" value for each issue added to the project.

+> [!TIP]
+> **Bottom line:** This is the best option if:
+> - we want a consistent way of filtering, grouping, and sorting issues by deliverable in GitHub projects and reporting
+> - but can compromise on being able to filter by deliverable in the **repository**

 - **Pros**
   - Allows the engineering team to continue to use GitHub milestones to organize issues into units of work that make sense to them.